Emil Rindell

 IRONCAD is in many ways an incredibly versatile 3D CAD system.
 To create and modify a part in the 3D scene, there are essentially three "parallel" methods that can be used and even combined, more methods than in most other 3D CAD systems.

-In a previous post we mentioned that IRONCAD has many different "parallel" types of parties (3D elements).
+In a previous post we mentioned that IRONCAD has many different "parallel" types of parts (3D elements).
 To produce any of these different types, you can use different methods that we will explain in more detail in this post.

 1) Flexible feature - and history-based modeling